 If you’re struggling to build muscle, you don’t need to look into all sorts of crazy workout supplements (like SARMs) at first.

 …because even though they work, the bulk of your muscle-building will come from doing solid exercises, like the deadlift.

 Again, if someone says that they have the best workout for beginners, but don’t include a deadlift in it, literally ignore them.

 No, deadlifts are not “bad for your back,” if you learn to do them with right form.
 Deadlifts actually strengthen your back and make you less susceptible to injury.
 They are an integral part of any workout for beginners.

 Ah, the bench press—the quintessential “man’s lift.”
 Guys in the locker room always arguing about how much they can bench and using it as a metric to determine who reigns supreme.

-This one can be somewhat difficult to get down, because the form is a bit tricky, so I recommend you consult Rippetoe’s masterpiece on form and learn to execute the motion properly (unless you want to injure yourself).
+The bench press can be somewhat difficult to get down, because the form is a bit tricky, so I recommend you consult Rippetoe’s masterpiece on form and learn to execute the motion properly.

 The power clean is one of the best exercises for building explosive upper body strength and power.
 This is why you often see athletes using it on a regular basis—it’s basically the opposite of the deadlift.